Saw 3D: Soundtrack

 The film's score was composed by Charlie Clouser and released on iTunes through Evolution Music Partners on November 2, 2010.
 The Saw 3D soundtrack is "inspired by the film" and features music from rock bands including Dir En Grey, Boom Boom Satellites, Saliva, Krokus, Hinder, Karnivool, My Darkest Days, and Chester Bennington's Dead by Sunrise.
 It was released through SonyMusic Independent Network (SIN) and Artists' Addiction Records on October 26, 2010.
 The song "Life Won't Wait" by Ozzy Osbourne is played during the film's end credits.

 Home media

 Lionsgate Home Entertainment released the film to home media, under the title Saw: The Final Chapter, on January 25, 2011, in three versions.
 The first is a standard DVD release consisting of the theatrical version of the film, a selection of bonus features and a second disc with a digital copy; a second edition is a 2D combo pack that includes an unrated Blu-ray, DVD and digital copy of the film.
 The last edition of the release is a 3D combo pack consisting of an unrated Blu-ray 3D, Blu-ray, DVD, and digital copy version of the film.
 According to the Nielsen VideoScan chart, the DVD and Blu-ray formats placed number three in its first week.
+The film grossed $15.1 million in home sales.